1991 Currie Cup / Central Series: Competition

 There were ten participating teams in the 1991 Currie Cup / Central Series, the six teams from the 1991 Currie Cup and the four teams from the 1991 Currie Cup Central A. These teams played the teams from the other league once over the course of the season, either at home or away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.

 The Currie Cup team with the best record would win the Percy Frames Trophy, the Central A team with the best record would win the W.V.
 Simkins Trophy.